SymfonyCasts/vue/sfcasts/ep1/better-loading.md

-# Smarter Loading: AJAX status as State
+# Smarter Loading: Ajax status as State

 Oh no!
 The snacks category is *empty*!
 That's a *huge* problem on its own!
 To make things worse, you can't even tell!
 It looks like it's